 The IFA will always look to deploy first capital within three to six months of a signed term sheet.

-The loans are repayable over five to seven years and must be secured with a sovereign guarantee together with appropriate credit insurance.
+The loans are repayable over five to seven years.
 In most cases the loans would be repaid out of the next stage of financing for a particular project.

 Key IFA Differentiators